 Registration Opens December 1, 2017

-13th ICZDG Preliminary Agenda
+13th IZFC Preliminary Agenda

 Download a PDF version of the Preliminary Agenda HERE

-13th ICZDG Keynote Speakers
+13th IZFC Keynote Speakers

 Judith Kimble is Vilas Professor at the University of Wisconsin-Madison and an Investigator of the Howard Hughes Medical Institute.
 Kimble is best known for her pioneering identification of a stem cell niche in the nematode C. elegans and subsequent analyses of genes, molecules, pathways and networks that regulate germline stem cells and sex determination.
 She began with HHMI in 1994 and was elected to the National Academy of Sciences in 1995.